twbs/bootstrap/docs/migration.md

 ### List groups

+- Rewrote component with flexbox.
 - Replaced `a.list-group-item` with an explicit class, `.list-group-item-action`, for styling link and button versions of list group items.

 ### Modal

+- Rewrote component with flexbox.
+- Given move to flexbox, alignment of dismiss icons in the header is likely broken as we're no longer using floats.
+Floated content comes first, but with flexbox that's no longer the case.
+Update your dismiss icons to come after modal titles to fix.
 - The `remote` option (which could be used to automatically load and inject external content into a modal) and the corresponding `loaded.bs.modal` event were removed.
 We recommend instead using client-side templating or a data binding framework, or calling [jQuery.load](https://api.jquery.com/load/) yourself.

 ### Navs

+- Rewrote component with flexbox.
 - Dropped nearly all `>` selectors for simpler styling via un-nested classes.
 - Instead of HTML-specific selectors like `.nav > li > a`, we use separate classes for `.nav`s, `.nav-item`s, and `.nav-link`s.
 This makes your HTML more flexible while bringing along increased extensibility.